 To end our Sierra retrospective, I decided to do something different: instead of reviewing another typical graphic adventure, I decided to review a mix of two of my favourite genres (graphic adventure and RPG).
 Which lead us to Quest for Glory (originally known as Hero’s Quest).

-Continuing our Sierra retrospective, we’ll now a take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.
+Continuing our Sierra retrospective, we’ll now take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.

 Like I said before, we’ll continue our Sierra retrospective by going to SPAAAAAACE!
 More specifically, Space Quest I.